flenniken/collections/docs/collection-maker.md

 # Collection Maker

 How to create a new collection.

 Follow these steps to create a new collection.

 # Manual Steps

 You used Adobe applications to find and edit images for a collection.

 * open Adobe Bridge
 * tag from 8 - 20 original images with the next collection number, e.g. c24
 * edit them if needed
 * create a temp folder named after the collection, e.g. dist/local/24
 * create full size jpgs of the originals in the local folder, leave the name the same except use the "-p.jpg" extension.
 * make square 480 x 480 jpg thumbnails and put them in the folder with the extension "-t.jpg".

 Hand edit the json file or do the steps in the sections that follow.

+Note: the following sections are plans for the future.

+[⬇](#Contents) (table of contents at the bottom)

 # Maker Script